 I might be finished in the three-color camouflage of the considerably complicated random pattern.
 I adjusted the color tone a little to mix dark yellow into the dark green and red-brown, and the united feeling of the overall tone appeared.
 When the camouflage paint is over, I felt an accomplishment feeling.

 This attached decal was not softened on the rough coating, unlike Cartograf decals, even I used decal softer.
 Finally, I used plastic cement on this decal and anyway it’s attached.
 Some parts are melted so I need to retouch them with a brush.

 The latest model characteristic points are the hinge of escape hatch on the turret, backside of the loader’s hatch, the size of idler wheels, muzzle brake, etc. In the first place, was it good for the latest model to do coating?
 Anyway, this time the coated tank is better looking.

 The last stage of WWII German tank camouflage pattern has the largest area color dark green.
 Maybe it’s more interesting to blow first dark green.
 I have another heavy tank of King Tiger Henschel gun turret and I’ll try this tank blow first green.

-Speaking of the 101st SS heavy tank battalion, the battalion commander was that famous Michael Wittmann around that time.
+Speaking of the 101st SS Heavy tank battalion, the battalion commander was that famous Michael Wittmann around that time.
 Tank number 007 seemed to be his boarding tank.
 He was killed in action by an attack of the Sherman firefly in the fight of Villers-Bocage on 8th August 1944.
-He was one of the excellent tank commander during WWII.
+He was one of the excellent tank commanders during WWII.

 I wonder it’s improved comparing this to the Tiger which I made before.
 I think it’s cooler than before, I had strong washing but modest weathering.
 The Zimmerit Coating was very difficult but enjoyable.